Information alert

 If you have any questions after reading this page, please speak to the doctor or nurse looking after you.

-This page doesn’t include information about collecting your stem cells for the stem cell transplant.
-This is covered on the page Collection of stem cells from your blood.
-Ask your stem cell transplant clinical nurse specialist (CNS) for more information.
+This page doesn’t include information about collecting your stem cells for the stem cell transplant, which can be viewed on the page Collection of stem cells from your blood

 Your first point of contact during your treatment will be your stem cell transplant CNS.
 They are a senior member of the haematology nursing team and work alongside your consultant, your lymphoma, myeloma or oncology CNS, and other nursing staff looking after you.